DaSalba/Image2GB/README.md

 Linux
 -----

-To install the plugin, just run this command in this folder:
+To build and install the plugin, just run this command in this folder:

 	gimptool-2.0 --install image2gb.c

 It will automatically compile the plugin and copy it to `$HOME/.config/GIMP/<VERSION>/plug-ins/`.
-If get a "command not found" error, make sure you have `libgimp2.0-dev` (`gimp-devel-tools` on Fedora) installed on your system.
+If you get a "command not found" error, make sure you have `libgimp2.0-dev` (`gimp-devel-tools` on Fedora) installed on your system.

 Windows
 -------